 Black lives matter.
 We are working to embed anti-racist practices in every aspect of our own (white) lives.
 This is ongoing work.
 We know poetry is vital to understanding ourselves and others.
 We know imagination is crucial to freedom.
 We are working now to be explicit about how these things connect and we are re-thinking how we talk about what we do and why.
 Intention does not equal impact.
 We are after impact.

 BIPOC authors and community members get priority access to our resources.
-We prioritize words by Black people, indigenous people, people of color, queer people, young people, and women.
+We prioritize words by Black people, indigenous people, people of color, queer people, young people, and female-identifying people.
 We seek out and collaborate with authors of different backgrounds and experiences from our own in order to bridge gaps, draw communities together, and illuminate the darkest places we all hurt from, grow through, and connect to.
 In our teaching, community events, and free service offerings, we prioritize local BIPOC communities, especially youth.
 We want to put the editorial and production power we have in the hands of those most impacted by systemic racism and social injustice.

 We believe that change happens one human heart at a time.
 What happens small will happen big.
 We want people to gain a deeper understanding of their own hearts so that they can learn to allow and do the same for others.
 We believe poetry is essential to this process.
 Poetry aids self-knowledge with sharp blows to the head and speaks from the edge of all that can’t be said.
 We want to live in a world every day more awake, more alive, more equitable, and more just.